 Division of Ultrasound in Emergency Medicine

-The Emergency Ultrasound Fellowship Program at Massachusetts General Hospital began in 2007.
+The Emergency Ultrasound Fellowship Program at Mass General began in 2007.
 The fellowship is designed to provide graduates of emergency medicine residency programs here in the United States with advanced training in ultrasound image acquisition and interpretation, training in how to build and develop an emergency ultrasound program, and opportunities for research in emergency ultrasound applications.
 In addition, each fellow will have the opportunity to lecture to regional and national continuing medical education conferences and develop their own didactic teaching material in emergency ultrasound.

 The Division has a robust research program and currently has numerous studies ongoing.
-In the past six years, faculty and fellows have produced research and published on topics such as optic nerve sheath ultrasound and its correlation with intracranial pressure monitoring as well as optimal techniques for optic nerve sheath scanning, learning curves for performing chest ultrasound, a comparison of teaching techniques in emergency ultrasound for both residents and prehospital personnel, correlation of thoracic ultrasound findings of pulmonary congestion and natiuretic peptide point of care test results, financial implications of emergency ultrasound programs, the correlation of ultrasound findings with signs and symptoms of high altitude illness and analgesia's impact on the sonographic Murphy's sign and biliary ultrasound test accuracy.
+In the past six years, faculty and fellows have produced research and published on topics such as optic nerve sheath ultrasound and its correlation with intracranial pressure monitoring as well as optimal techniques for optic nerve sheath scanning, learning curves for performing chest ultrasound, a comparison of teaching techniques in emergency ultrasound for both residents and prehospital personnel, correlation of thoracic ultrasound findings of pulmonary congestion and natiuretic peptide point-of-care test results, financial implications of emergency ultrasound programs, the correlation of ultrasound findings with signs and symptoms of high altitude illness and analgesia's impact on the sonographic Murphy's sign and biliary ultrasound test accuracy.

 The Ultrasound Division is also a site for an AHRQ grant looking at outcomes for different diagnostic evaluation protocols for patients presenting with renal colic.
 In addition, the division participates in the REASON network - a multi-center ultrasound outcomes research network.